Edisto Beach and Island

-The beach itself is “gently” developed with low-level beach houses situated along 4.5 miles of uncrowded, pristine beach, beside the many tidal creeks and rivers and throughout the interior.
+The beach itself is gently developed with low-level beach houses situated along 4.5 miles of uncrowded, pristine beach, beside the many tidal creeks and rivers and throughout the interior.
 Countless families have spent generations of vacations exploring the natural beauty this special place has to offer.
-With its laid-back lifestyle and quiet, yet breath-taking, natural setting, this sea island destination provides everyone a chance to enjoy the slower pace of days gone by.
+With its laid-back lifestyle and quiet, breath-taking natural setting, this sea island destination provides everyone a chance to enjoy the slower pace of days gone by.

 There are no hotels on Edisto Beach, but there are many rental opportunities of every type and size available in which you can experience all that makes Edisto the unique destination it is.
-It’s the kind of place you can bring your family, your extended family, your friends or just you and your significant other to take a well deserved break from the hustle and bustle of everyday life and work to unplug from the stresses of the 21st century.
-Sure, there are plenty of towers and conveniences of today’s technology, but you will probably find that leaving the laptop off will allow you to experience life the “Edi-slow” way.
+It’s the kind of place you can bring your family, your extended family, your friends or just your significant other to take a well deserved break from the hustle and bustle of everyday life and work.

 The beach offers big surf at the north end and a calm bay at the south end.
-Playing in the ocean and soaking up the sun are must do’s, but be aware of the current, stay hydrated and keep that sun protection on.
-Walking the waterline is a popular and healthy activity…you never know who you may meet or what treasure you will find along the way.
-Body surfing is great too, as is wind surfing and sea kayaking.
-And, the ever popular skim boarding is practiced by youth and adults alike.
+Playing in the ocean and soaking up the sun are must do’s.
+Walking the waterline is a popular and healthy activity as are body surfing, wind surfing, and sea kayaking.

 If you like to fish, there are numerous options.
-Surf fishing requires minimal equipment.
-A pole, some bait and a bucket to haul off your catch are the basics.
-Anything you didn’t bring with you can be bought or rented at several places on the beach.
+Anything you didn’t bring with you for surf fishing can be bought or rented at several places on the beach.
 You can also check out the rivers and creeks for some tasty seafood including, of course, shrimp and crab.
 Didn’t bring your boat?
-No worries, there are several charter captains listed further along in this guide that provide trips in shore and as far out as the Gulf Stream depending on the time of the year and what it is you are looking to go after.
-Can’t be bothered with all that work?
+No worries, there are several charter captains listed further along in this guide that provide trips in shore and as far out as the Gulf Stream.
 Edisto has several seafood markets that offer up local freshly caught seafood options you can purchase to take back to the house and cook up yourself.
-Still too much work?
-Remember all the great restaurants that the beach has to offer and a few other options a little further out the island.
+Or choose one of the wonderful restaurants the beach has to offer.

-If you are a golfer, the newly refurbished and acclaimed golf course will challenge your game but also leave you with the desire to come back and play again soon.
-There are several packages for golf outings, including condos that will sleep your two favorite foursome’s just steps away from the club house and restaurant.
+If you are a golfer, the newly refurbished golf course will challenge your game.
+There are several packages for golf outings, including condos that will sleep eight people just steps away from the club house and restaurant.
 The Plantation Course is located within the only resort property, Wyndham Ocean Ridge.

-If you are looking for a brief break from everything the beach has to offer, you won’t have to look far.
-There are plenty of unique sights to see…churches, plantations, museums, an interpretive center, a serpentarium… all among the beauty of the natural landscape and wildlife of the island.
-There are enriching tours, distinctive shopping, creative art opportunities, terrific restaurants and plenty of canopied dirt roads and wandering creeks to explore.
+There are plenty of unique sights to see away from the beach as well– historic churches, plantations, museums, an interpretive center, and a serpentarium.
+There are many hiking opportunities on the island.
+You will also find enriching tours, distinctive shopping, creative art opportunities, terrific restaurants and plenty of canopied dirt roads and wandering creeks to explore.

 Historically, the evidence of Edisto Island’s legacy begins with artifacts from the island’s original inhabitants, the Edistow Indians, and the remains of an oyster shell mound, known as the Shell Bank, on state park property.
 The first Europeans to arrive on Edisto were Spaniards who named their island retreat “Oristo.”
 A Jesuit mission briefly operated on the banks of Scott Creek, but the Spanish never settled permanently.
 In 1674, Edisto Island was secured for England when the Earl of Shaftesbury “purchased” the land from the Edistows.
 Englishman Paul Grimball was issued a grant of 600 acres along the North Edisto River where he built his home, the first on the Island.
 Unfortunately, the house was left in ruins in 1686 when Spanish pirates marauded the property.
 In 1714, additional settlers arrived and funds were appropriated for construction for the King’s Highway-sections of which are still traveled today.